Confirmation

 Preparing for and being confirmed is about a loving relationship with God and the church community.
 We’ll ask candidates--in the form of a written reflection--how they have each prepared to be confirmed, how it has affected them, and if they feel ready to present themselves to the bishop for Confirmation, allowing each candidate to demonstrate their integrity and commitment.

-- Parent: A 500-word statement about how the parent supported the candidate’s preparation
+Parent: A 500-word statement about how the parent supported the teen’s preparation.

-- Sponsor: All candidates should choose a sponsor who models what it’s like to live as a disciple within the church.
+Sponsor: All candidates should choose a sponsor who models what it’s like to live as a disciple within the church.
+We ask that sponsors be chosen at least 2 months before Confirmation.

 Fee

-The fee for our program is $100 per child.
-For links to pay with a debit or credit card, click here for St. Luke and here for St. Joseph.
-Or, please make your check payable to your parish (“St. Joseph” or “St. Luke”) and mail it to: New Roads Catholic Community, 130 Common St, Belmont, MA 02478.
+The fee for our program is $100 per candidate.
+Click here to pay online with a credit card, ApplePay, Venmo, PayPal, or ACH.
+Or please make your check payable to your parish (“St. Joseph” or “St. Luke”) and mail it to: New Roads Catholic Community, 130 Common St, Belmont, MA 02478.
 Please include the candidate’s name on your payment.
 Financial assistance is available if needed--just let us know on the registration form.

-The fee for our program is $100 per child.
-For links to pay with a debit or credit card, click here for St. Luke and here for St. Joseph.
-Or, please make your check payable to your parish (“St. Joseph” or “St. Luke”) and mail it to: New Roads Catholic Community, 130 Common St, Belmont, MA 02478.
+The fee for our program is $100 per candidate.
+Click here to pay online with a credit card, ApplePay, Venmo, PayPal, or ACH.
+Or please make your check payable to your parish (“St. Joseph” or “St. Luke”) and mail it to: New Roads Catholic Community, 130 Common St, Belmont, MA 02478.
 Please include the candidate’s name on your payment.
 Financial assistance is available if needed--just let us know on the registration form.